 According to Fitbit,

 “Starting this month, Fitbit Labs is launching a study to look at how Fitbit devices can potentially measure something called Pulse Arrival Time (PAT), which is the time it takes for a pulse of blood to reach your wrist after your heart beats, and explore the potential link to tracking blood pressure.”

 Research has shown a correlation between PAT and blood pressure, but the correlation was not strong enough to predict blood pressure.

 These investigations were limited to either small data sets or specific environments like an intensive care unit.
 Fitbit Labs also found a correlation between PAT and blood pressure in a small, 3-week internal study.

-The new study will extend this work to a broader population in order to learn more about how PAT measurements change under a variety of conditions.
+The new study will extend this work to a broader population to learn more about how PAT measurements change under various conditions.